codehub-ir/NuXkiT/README.md

 | `exit`          | to exit the cocnsole       | `exit`      |

 ### End-points (According to [CodeHub Admin APIs](https://github.com/CodeHub-Contributors/CodeHub#admin-api))
-You may need to transfer data from the client side to the server using APIs, so there is no concerns.
+You may need to transfer data from the client side to the server using APIs, so there are no concerns.
 #### 1. Authentication
 CodeHub is a Token-based website that allows admins to transfer data using Application/JSON style.
 After the migration you can access to `../api/vX/admin/login` or `../api/vX/admin/logout` to both logging in or logging out from the website.